 When evaluating the merits of vocational education, pundits commonly resort to the youth unemployment rate as the key indicator.
-In the same vein, a large body of research compares different educational tracks by focusing on labour market entry (e.g. Shavit and Müller 1998, Müller and Gangl 2003).
+In the same vein, a large body of research compares different educational tracks by focusing on labour market entry (e.g. Müller & Gangl, 2003; Shavit & Müller, 1998).
 Yet information on the first few years of workers' trajectory leaves us with only a partial picture of their career.
 VET may provide useful skills for an occupational field at the time of training and thereby ease entry into the labour market.
 Yet it is an open question as to whether these same skills are still valuable when workers are in their mid-forties and older.
 On this question, we distinguish three competing expectations: (i) cumulative advantage in favour of vocational education, (ii) reversal of fortunes in favour of general education, (iii) identical outcomes for general and vocational education once heterogeneity is taken into account.

-2.1 Cumulative advantage over the life course
+2.1.
+Cumulative advantage over the life course

 Work-based VET has the key advantage of integrating practice into the learning process and thus ensuring close correspondence between the acquired skills and the actual requirements of firms.
-Thereby, it smooths the school-to-work transition (Wolter and Ryan 2011: 523).
-These advantages should be particularly marked in countries where VET is occupationally specific, offering specialized training for hundreds of detailed occupations and taking place in a dual system that combines school- and work-based learning.
-If, in addition, the vocational education system is standardized and delivers national qualifications that are recognized by employers, a vocational degree likely gives young workers a head start in the labour market (Bol and van de Werfhorst 2011, Grønning et al. 2018).
+Thereby, it smooths the school-to-work transition (Wolter & Ryan, 2011: 523).
+These advantages should be particularly marked in countries where VET is occupationally specific, offering specialised training for hundreds of detailed occupations and taking place in a dual system that combines school- and work-based learning.
+If, in addition, the vocational education system is standardised and delivers national qualifications that are recognised by employers, a vocational degree likely gives young workers a head start in the labour market (Bol & van de Werfhorst, 2011; Grønning, Kriesi, & Sacchi, 2018).

-Countries with VET systems that meet these criteria such as Austria, Germany or Switzerland have particularly low youth unemployment rates (OECD 2010: 12, 170).
+Countries with VET systems that meet these criteria such as Austria, Germany or Switzerland have particularly low youth unemployment rates (OECD, 2010: 12, 170).
 Furthermore, it is not only on the country level, but also within these countries that VET stands out as easing the transition to work.
 Based on the German Socio-Economic Panel (SOEP) 1984-1990, Winkelmann (1996: 666) finds that the unemployment rate right after the end of education is 23 percentage points lower for apprenticeship graduates than for university graduates.
 Apprentices obtain early on workplace experience that facilitates the transition to a job.
 More importantly, for many of them the search issue does not arise in the first place.
-One year after graduation, 36 per cent of Swiss apprentices and over 50 per cent of German apprentices still work for their training firm (Dionisius et al. 2009: 16; Protsch and Solga 2015: 522).
+One year after graduation, 36 per cent of Swiss apprentices and over 50 per cent of German apprentices still work for their training firm (Dionisius et al., 2009: 16; Protsch & Solga, 2015: 522).

 Avoiding a prolonged period of youth unemployment may be crucial for the subsequent career as an early failure in the labour market possibly triggers a mechanism of cumulative disadvantage.
-Unemployment early on in the career may leave scars on workers because it reduces their human capital, confidence and psychological readiness for work, and may thus make them less attractive to prospective employers (DiPrete and Eirich 2006: 287).
-Life history data from the Netherlands (Luijkx and Wolbers 2009) and European data from SHARELIFE (Hank and Brandt 2014: 739) suggest that non-employment early in working life indeed has a scarring effect on the subsequent career.
+Unemployment early on in the career may leave scars on workers because it reduces their human capital, confidence and psychological readiness for work, and may thus make them less attractive to prospective employers (DiPrete & Eirich, 2006: 287).
+Life history data from the Netherlands (Luijkx & Wolbers, 2009) and European data from SHARELIFE (Brandt & Hank, 2014: 739) suggest that non-employment early in working life indeed has a scarring effect on the subsequent career.
 These arguments lead to a first expectation: